googleapis/python-bigquery-pandas/docs/source/intro.rst

 ''''''''''''''

-Authentication to the Google ``BigQuery`` service via ``OAuth 2.0`` is possible to authenticate with either user or service account credentials.
+Authentication to the Google ``BigQuery`` service via ``OAuth 2.0`` is possible with either user or service account credentials.

 Authentication via user account credentials is as simple as following the prompts in a browser window which will automatically open for you.
 You authenticate to the specified